SwedbankPay/developer.swedbankpay.com/pay/getting-started.md

 {:.text-center}
 ![screenshot of the merchant managed implementation redirect payment menu][redirect-payments-only-menu]

-Once the payer has completed the purchase, you can perform a `GET` towards the `paymentOrders` resource to see the purchase state.
+Once the payer has completed the purchase, they will be redirected to the url set in the `completeUrl` field.
+You can then perform a `GET` towards the
+`paymentOrders` resource to see the purchase state.

 You are now ready to capture the funds.
 Follow the link below to read more about